GitSadiq/GitSadiq/README.md

 - 👋 Hi, I’m Sadiq Khan
-- 👀 I’m interested in Web and App Deveoplement
+- 👀 I’m interested in Web and App Deveoplement.
+I have expertise in HTML, CSS, and Javascript.
 - 🌱 I’m currently learning React, ReactNative, NodeJS
 - 💞️ I’m looking to collaborate as an intern to upgrading my skills and knowledge.
 - 📫 Passionate to work in Software house and to keep adding value to the organization that I represent and serve.